Loveable Rogues: 2014–15: Split and life after

-The Loveable Rogues announced that after their 'This & That Tour' in November that they will be parting ways.
+The Loveable Rogues announced that after their 'This & That Tour' in November, they will be parting ways.
 "To all our fans and followers – and anyone else who has dipped into our adventure over the past five years – we have some news," they said in a statement.

-"The three of us, who you'll know as the Loveable Rogues, have made the tough, but self-assured decision to part ways at the end of the year.
+"The three of us, who you'll know as the Loveable Rogues, have made the tough, but self-assured decision to part ways at the end of the year.”

 "We've had the most incredible time as a band - writing, performing, touring and playing together for half a decade - but the time feels right to head in different directions and take on new endeavours."

 They continued: "We were delighted to finally release our debut album this year, and the response and love for it was incredible, so thank you again to everyone who remained patient and bought it.
 It made the endurance worthwhile.

 Post-band projects

 Sonny Jay Muharrem joined Brentwood radio station Phoenix FM as a presenter in June 2015.
-His show "Sonny Jay's Phoenix Nights" can be heard on Friday nights from 10pm-midnight.
+His show "Sonny Jay's Phoenix Nights" can be heard on Friday nights from 10 pm to midnight.
 In 2016, Sonny joined Capital FM to present Thursday and Friday overnights.
-After just a year he joined Capital Breakfast with Roman Kemp and Vick Hope (later Sian Welby) and in 2022, he left Capital Breakfast to present The Capital Late Show Every Weekdays.
+After just a year, he joined Capital Breakfast with Roman Kemp and Vick Hope (later Sian Welby) and in 2022, he left Capital Breakfast to present The Capital Late Show Every Weekdays.
 Sonny won the thirteenth series of Dancing on Ice in March 2021.